miamauro/ecommerce-backend/README.md

 ## Description

 This application uses a working Express.js API and configures it to use Sequelize to interact with a MySQL database.
+Seed the database with the provided seeds and test the routes in Insomnia.

 ## Usage